 The three business platforms, which comprise the Murray & Roberts Group's project businesses, are also the source of operational risk.
-Risk exposures typically relate to infringement of laws, including competition, health and safety, environment, commercial, technical and logistical activities.
-Each business platform has its own risk committee at which these and project risks are regularly reviewed and assessed, together with responsible management's mitigation actions.
+Risk exposures typically relate to infringement of laws, including competition, health and safety, environment, commercial, technical and logistical aspects of a project, through the ordinary course of them carrying out their business activities.
+Each business platform has its own risk committee or initiatives at which and through which project and operational risks are regularly reviewed and assessed, together with responsible management's mitigation actions.

 A Group business continuity standard and procedure has been developed and implemented within each business platform.
 The assurance required with regard to these business plans falls within the mandate of the internal audit function.

-The practice of risk management has been widely implemented across the Group.
-Embedding of risk management is being driven by executive management.
+The discipline of risk management is embedded across the Group, and embedded risk management is overseen by executive management.
 As a final control over the management of risk across the Group, every Group area and activity is subject to audit, by both external auditors and internal auditors.
-The Murray & Roberts internal audit function is well resourced and qualified to carry out its mandated review and evaluation function, which includes risk management, and its findings are evaluated to corroborate the findings of the risk management function in its assessment of the adequacy of risk management across the Group.
+The Murray & Roberts internal audit function is well resourced and qualified to carry out its mandated review and evaluation function, which includes assessment of risk management, and its findings are evaluated to corroborate the findings of the risk management function in its assessment of the adequacy of risk management across the Group.

 - Focus on client relationships to promote negotiated contracts with equitable terms, focusing on value rather than price.

-- Grow further in the natural resources sector, particularly water.
+- Grow further in the natural resources sector, particularly water and complementary markets.

-- Cost reduction across all business platforms and geographies to support profitability.
+- Cost reduction across all business platforms and geographies to enhance profitability.

-- JVs with empowered companies have been established for projects where empowerment is required.
+- JVs with empowered companies have been established for projects where empowerment or indigenisation is required.

-- Diversification across the project lifecycle continued, which included an emphasis on development, front-end engineering and operations and maintenance.
+- Diversification across the project life cycle, which includes an emphasis on development, front-end engineering and operations and maintenance.

 - Establish a presence in geographic areas where the oil and gas majors are located.

-- Establish joint ventures with other Murray & Roberts platforms to explore East African oil and gas opportunities.
+- Establish JVs with other Murray & Roberts business platforms to explore East African oil and gas opportunities.

-- Diversification across the project lifecycle continued, which included an emphasis on operations and maintenance.
+- Diversification across the project life cycle, which includes an emphasis on operations and maintenance.

 - Diversify oil and gas capability in Australasia markets into complementary water, power and infrastructure markets.

-- Resolve outstanding claims, including Dubai International Airport, other Middle East projects and Gautrain.
+- Resolve outstanding claims, including Dubai Airport and other Middle East projects.

 - Continue to manage overheads and improve project and commercial performance.

-- Procure advance payments on projects and ensure that all projects remain cash positive or neutral.
+- Procure advance payments on projects and ensure that all projects remain cash positive or at least cash neutral.

-- Continuous monitoring of developments in terms of new BBBEE legislation and other relevant laws.
+- Continuous monitoring and responding to new developments in terms of new BBBEE legislation and other relevant laws.

 - Continue to focus on management control, employment equity, skills development and enterprise and supplier development within each South African business.